aleksfilipiak/zaginioneznalezione/README.md

 2. You need to have installed Node.js and npm, which is very basic, but just in case you have neccesary things:

-- install Node.js from its official site: [https://nodejs.org/en/](https://nodejs.org/en/)
+- install Node.js from its official site: [https://nodejs.org/en/](https://nodejs.org/en/).
+At this moment recommended version is 10.16.0.
+After downloading its package wrote those lines in your terminal (if you have Ubuntu system):

+`curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -`

+`sudo apt-get install -y nodejs`

-- intall npm (you can go to your local folder with cloned repo or do it globally)
+- install npm (you can go to your local folder with cloned repo or do it globally)

 `npm install npm@latest -g`